richplastow/tryout-plop/notes/02-create-example-2.md

 ## Start creating the second example generator

-Create another `plop.setGenerator()` call, in plopfile.mjs in the top-level.
+Create another `plop.setGenerator()` call, in plopfile.js in the top-level.

 The `force: true` property is handy, because we will be re-running this example several times while creating it, and giving it the same heading every time avoids